 The restoration work was performed by DeAngelis Iron Works and the Warwick Carpenters Company, and funded by The Friends of Sleepy Hollow Cemetery.

-A small ship's cannon from an 1812-era man o'war has been placed in the cemetery as a memorial to the Concord men who fought in the Civil War.
+A small ship's cannon from an 1812-era man o'war has been placed in the Cemetery as a memorial to the Concord men who fought in the Civil War.
 It was installed by the local chapter of the Grand Army of the Republic, the principal verterans' organization of the Union Army.
 The Friends commissioned Don Prentiss to restore this cannon.
-The before and after pictures are shown on the right.
+The before and after pictures are shown.